2020PB/police-brutality/reports/Washington.md

 ### Police arrest homeless man | June 7th

-While deploying flashbangs and tear gas against protesters, the police line passes a homeless man sheltered on the ground.
+While deploying flashbangs and tear gas against protesters near 11th and Pine, the police line passes a homeless man sheltered on the ground.
 Police lift and move him as the man does not appear capable of moving himself.
 Multiple officers aid in arresting him and appear to strike him before carrying him off.
 The filmer states, "They're beating the shit out of this homeless man."

 tags: arrest, beat, bystander, homeless, less-lethal, protester, strike, stun-grenade, tear-gas

 id: wa-seattle-19

-geolocation:
+geolocation: 47.6152914,-122.3179077

 **Links**